joshbeard/resume/development.md

 # Development Notes

-The [`dist/`](dist) directory contains assets that are deployed for the website as-is.
-The `dist` directory acts as a staging directory - the generated `index.html` would exist at the root of this.
+The [`public/`](public) directory contains assets that are deployed for the website as-is.
+The `public` directory acts as a staging directory - the generated `index.html` would exist at the root of this.

 I deploy to S3 and my local Gemini and Gopher servers.